 Captain Warner caught up with Company C and the 154th New York in time to take part in their first fight, and it was a disaster.
 It occurred on the evening of May 2, 1863 during the Battle of Chancellorsville.
-Almost half of the regiment was killed, wounded or captured as the 154th attempted to cover the retreat
+Almost half of the regiment was killed, wounded or captured as the 154th attempted to cover the retreat of its corps against an overwhelming Confederate attack.
+In his diary, Warner praised the forlorn stand the regiment made.
+"Nobly did the 154 respond to the call of duty, and bravely did she sustain the credit of old Cattaraugus."
+But in his later years he admitted, "The most unfortunate thing about the 154th was that we had not learned to run when we ought to have done so."

 The face of battle, Warner found, was an ugly one.
-The following day he noted in his diary,

-Although we had no part in the fight of this day [May 3], our position on the road leading to the River enabled us to see its effects on all their Horrors.
+The following day he noted in his diary, "Although we had no part in the fight of this day May 3, our position on the road leading to the River enabled us to see its effects in all their Horrors.
 While the battle lasted there was a constant stream of wounded going past, on horseback, on litters, on stretchers, on foot supported by friends on each side and without any aid.
-The sights were enough to make one sick of war and its attendant Horrors.
+The sights were enough to make one sick of war and its attendant Horrors."

 After a disheartening defeat and retreat, the regiment returned to its old camp and faced another depressing scene.

-The decomposing remains of dead horses and mules, the entrails of Slaughtered Cattle the Garbage which has accumulated around the outskirts of our camp would soon under the heat of the sun become a fruitfull source of disease and death.
+"The decomposing remains of dead horses and mules, the entrails of Slaughtered Cattle the Garbage which has accumulated around the outskirts of our camp would soon under the heat of the sun become a fruitfull source of disease and death," Warner remarked.
 Men began to die of typhoid fever, and the regiment's camp was moved.

 Early in June the commander of the 154th New York, Colonel Patrick Henry Jones, was in Albany making unofficial recommendations for promotions in his regiment.
 (His suggestions were unofficial because he was a paroled prisoner, having been wounded and captured at Chancellorsville.)
+Jones wrote to the state adjutant general, "Captain L. D. Warner is by commission the ranking Captain of the Regt. and I know of no reason why any other officer should be selected for the Majority in preference to him.
+He is a faithful, brave and intelligent officer and well deserving of promotion."

-Jones wrote to the state adjutant general, border.
-The regiment had reached that place after a series of hard, long marches, most of them in stifling heat and choking dust.
+Warner was mustered in as major of the 154th on June 30 near Emmitsburg, Maryland, a town close by the Pennsylvania border.
+The regiment had reached that place after a series of hard, long marches, most of them occurring in stifling heat and choking dust.
 Early the next morning, July 1, 1863, Major Warner received a lucky assignment.
 He was ordered to take fifty men of the 154th on a reconnaissance to Sabillasville, Maryland.
-Later that morning, the rest of the regiment marched off on the road to Pennsylvania, toward the town of Gettysburg.
+Later that morning, the rest of the regiment marched off on the road to Pennsylvania, towards the town of Gettysburg.
 "Nothing of importance attended the march," Warner noted of his scouting mission.
 "On our return we found the corps had marched in the morning to Gettysburg where the 154th was engaged and the entire force except 15 men & 3 officers killed wounded or made prisoners."